 Of course, there are dozens of other possibilities.
 Everyone’s personality is different.
 But, when you’re dealing with a difficult patient, understanding why they might feel so strongly in the first place can help you to work with them from the best approach possible.

 How to Handle Rude Patients in Phlebotomy

 Dealing with difficult patients will likely be a part of your initial phlebotomy training.
 But, actually having a patient offer you a rude attitude in person can feel like a completely different scenario.
-It’s important to never lose your professionalism.
+It’s important never to lose your professionalism.

 Understand that you’re there to complete your job to the best of your ability.
-So, let’s look at a few tips you can use to not only make working with a rude patient easier, but may be able to help them calm down.
+So, let’s look at a few tips you can use to not only make working with a rude patient easier but may be able to help them calm down.

 Don’t Take It Personally

 When someone is treating you poorly, it’s very easy to feel personally attacked.
 It’s likely that your patient has either never seen you before.
 If they have, all they should know about you is your demeanor and sense of professionalism in working with you before.

 Try to keep in mind that they don’t hold anything personal against you.
 If they’re treating you with a negative attitude, it’s usually because of other factors regarding their specific circumstance.

 It’s easy to get caught up in the medical and scientific side of your job.
 But, it’s important to understand that patients don’t always speak that language.
 Even if you’re a great phlebotomist, your work can go much farther when you show compassion to your patients.
 This is especially important if they appear to be nervous, or have questions.

 On most occasions, you may be able to calm down a difficult patient just by listening, and showing a little compassion as you work.
 It can take a tough situation and dial it down significantly, making the experience better for both of you.